Nurse Anesthesia Program

 An average nurse anesthetist salary in Nebraska

-Nebraska CRNA salaries are usually higher than the national average and range from $160k-$190k.
+Nebraska CRNA salaries are usually higher than the national average and with an annual mean wage of $186,250.
 CRNA salaries are higher in this state because it is so rural.

 An average annual nurse anesthetist salary in the US is $189,190 (according to the Bureau of Labor Statistics 2020 study)